Slavery in Poland: Role in the Saqaliba slave trade

 Poland and the pre-unification Polish Slavs were involved in the medieval Prague slave trade both as a slave source supply as well as an area of active slave trade by the Poles themselves.

 In the Middle ages, Prague was known in all Europe as a major slave trade center.

 Captives sold as slaves via Prague were supplied by several routes.
 The vast majority of slaves were provided from the area of what was later to become Poland.

 Dukes of Bohemia

 The armies of the Dukes of Bohemia captured pagan Slavs from the east in expeditions to the lands later known as Poland to supply the slave market, which brought considerable profit to the Dukes.

 Several sources from the 10th century mentioned how the Dukes were involved in supplying the Prague slave market and that the slaves normally came from lands corresponding to what later corresponded to southern Poland and western Ukraine.

 The Dukes of Bohemia, particularly Boleslaus I (r.
 935–972) and Boleslaus II (r.
 972–999), regularly provided the Prague slave market with new pagan captives from expeditions to the northeast.

+Vikings

+The Vikings acted as suppliers for slaves for the Prague slave trade in the West, as well as for the Kievan Rus' slave trade in the East.

+The Vikings were known to be suppliers of slaves to the Islamic market via other routes.
+People taken captive during the Vikings raids in Western Europe could be sold to Moorish Spain via the Dublin slave trade or transported via the Volga trade route to Russia, where slaves were sold to Muslim merchants in the Khazar Kaghanate, and Volga Bulgaria and from there by caravan to Khwarazm and finally to the Abbasid Caliphate via the Samanid slave market in Central Asia.

+While the slaves sold by the Vikings via the eastern route could be Christian Western Europeans, the slaves provided by the Vikings to the slave route of Prague-Magdeburg-Verdun were Pagan Slavs, who in contrast to Christians were legitimate for other Christians to enslave and sell as slaves to Muslims; according to Liutprand of Cremona, these slaves were trafficked to slavery in al-Andalus via Verdun, were some of them were selected to undergo castration to become eunuchs for the Muslim slave market in al-Andalus.